 What are the greatest challenges small to mid-size technology resellers face in achieving success in digital marketing?
-According to Michael Kelly, Executive Director, Channel Institute; and the results of Channel Institute’s July/August 2018 survey, (“The 3 Greatest Digital Marketing Challenges for Tech Resellers in 2019,” Channel Executive, February 2019), 3 challenges stood out repeatedly indicating success vs. failure:
+According to Michael Kelly, the executive director of the Channel Institute, and the results of Channel Institute’s July/August 2018 survey, these 3 challenges stood out repeatedly indicating success vs. failure:

 - Data Management

 - Proving ROI

 The collection, management, and analysis of data are key for vendors in an effort to develop more meaningful relationships with their customers over a period-of-time.
 This is the best way to gain insights into customers’ needs allowing vendors to personalize the product they deliver.

 What’s more, the implementation of new data regulations set forth by GDPR (General Data Protection Regulation) has decimated marketing lists creating a major challenge for resellers who leaned almost solely on email as their core digital tactic.
 These new regulations have already presented a major struggle for large technology vendors, which indicates an even more difficult challenge for small vendors, who already lack resources (such as manpower, capital, technology) of their larger counterparts.

 The lack of experience and expertise with sophisticated data management coupled with the new regulations makes for a difficult road ahead leaving outsourcing this function the only choice if smaller resellers do not get on board with modern digital marketing.